• Skip to main content

 Weather, Wildlife, and Who You’re With

-A morning where the deer come to drink at the water’s edge and a bald eagle cruises overhead?
-Success!
+A morning where mule deer come to drink at the water’s edge and a bald eagle cruises the canyon rim overhead?
+Success.

-Success might be landing one wild brown trout that eats on a fly you tied.
+Success might be landing one wild brown trout that eats a fly you tied yourself.
 Or it might be landing nothing and still ending the day feeling full.

 A Guide’s Take

-As a guide, and lifelong fisherman, I’ve come to value the kind of day where people leave better anglers than they arrived.
-Where they notice more: how the current breaks behind a rock, how a redfish pushes versus a horse mullet, how their cast starts to feel less like work and more like rhythm.
+As a guide and lifelong fisherman, I’ve come to value the kind of day where people leave better anglers than they arrived.
+Where they notice more: how the current breaks behind a rock, how a big Missouri brown pushes water before it rises, how a cast starts to feel less like work and more like rhythm.

 Those are the kinds of victories that last longer than the fish count.